zhennann/docdash/README.md

 {
     "docdash": {
-        "static": [false|true],  // Display the static members inside the navbar "sort": [false|true]     // Sort the methods in the navbar "disqus": "",            // Shortname for your disqus (subdomain during site creation) "openGraph": {           // Open Graph options (mostly for Facebook and other sites to easily extract meta information) "title": "",         // Title of the website
+        "static": [false|true],  // Display the static members inside the navbar "sort": [false|true],    // Sort the methods in the navbar "disqus": "",            // Shortname for your disqus (subdomain during site creation) "openGraph": {           // Open Graph options (mostly for Facebook and other sites to easily extract meta information) "title": "",         // Title of the website